Gennady Zhidko: 2022 invasion of Ukraine

 On 26 May 2022, the Conflict Intelligence Team, citing Russian soldiers, reported that Zhidko had been put in charge of Russian forces during the Russian invasion of Ukraine, replacing Army General Aleksandr Dvornikov.
 On 22 June 2022, The Guardian reported that during a visit to Ukraine by Russian defence minister Sergei Shoigu, "footage appeared to confirm that the colonel general Gennady Zhidko is now commanding troops in Ukraine".
-Having assumed the position in May, Zhidko was demoted a month later to head of the Eastern Military District, and Sergey Surovikin was publicly announced to have taken the position on October 8.
+However, neither Zhidko nor Dvornikov's appointment was ever officially confirmed, and in October 2022 Sergey Surovikin was publicly announced as overall commander.

+According to reports in Kommersant, Zhidko was appointed Eastern District commander as early as July 2022, replacing Aleksandr Chaiko.
+According to the same source, Zhidko was then replaced in this role by Rustam Muradov in October 2022.

 Zhidko was included under US sanctions in July 2022.
 He was also later sanctioned by Canada under the Special Economic Measures Act (S.C.
 1992, c.
 17) for Grave Breach of International Peace and Security and by the UK government on 15 March 2022, both in relation to the Russian invasion of Ukraine.